What Proof of Play Do I Need for Casino Cruise Comps?

 • how casinos interpret what they see

 The goal is not to submit everything.
-It is to submit the right thing.
+It is to submit the right proof of play, in the right order, at the right time.

 The Takeaway

 Proof of play is not about showing how much you gambled.
-It is about showing that your play is verifiable, current, and relevant.
+It is about showing that your play is verifiable, current, and relevant to how casinos rate players today.